Zauriel

-Zauriel is a fictional superhero in the DC Universe.
+Zauriel is a superhero appearing in American comic books published by DC Comics.
 Originally a guardian angel who served Heaven for millions of years, he willingly falls to Earth to serve humanity as their champion and joins the Justice League.

 Publication history

 Zauriel first appeared in JLA #6 and was created by Grant Morrison, Mark Millar, Howard Porter, and John Dell.
 In his first appearance, he saved Aquaman's life, over time forming a close friendship with him, and helped the Justice League thwart and dispel the forces of the renegade angel Asmodel.

 Creation and concept

-Grant Morrison created Zauriel during their tenure as writer of JLA but was forbidden from using their originally intended name of Hawkman.
-At the time, Hawkman had been declared off-limits by DC editors due to the character's convoluted continuity, complicated by retcons from the Hawkworld miniseries, which DC tried to negate during the Zero Hour miniseries.
-Morrison does allude to a Hawkman-connection by having Aquaman mistake Zauriel as "Katar" when the two characters first meet in the middle of a frantic battle.
+Grant Morrison created Zauriel during their tenure as writer of JLA, but was forbidden from using their originally intended name of Hawkman.
+At the time, Hawkman was declared off-limits by DC editors due to the character's convoluted continuity, complicated by retcons from the Hawkworld miniseries, which DC tried to negate during the Zero Hour: Crisis in Time! miniseries.
+Morrison alludes to a connection between Hawkman and Zauriel by having Aquaman mistake Zauriel for Katar Hol when they first meet.